lfishRhungry/zbanner/README.md

 ## Build

+### Depencendies

-Xtate could be build through CMake both on Linux and Windows because of cross-platform source code but with some dependencies for building or running.
+Xtate could be build with CMake both on Linux and Windows because of cross-platform code.

-Suggest compiler:
+Suggest compile suites:

-- GCC/Clang on Linux and suggest to work with CMake.
+- GCC/Clang and CMake/Make on Linux.
-- MingW64 on Windows and must work with CMake.
+- MSVC and CMake on Windows.
+- MinGW64, CMake and Make on Windows.

 Dependencies for building: